lushl9301/NTU-Recording-Downloader/README.md

     It should be in a format like
     http://presentur.ntu.edu.sg/podcast/rss/rss5456_2.xml

+    **Please pay attention that you should copy url that ends with "_2.xml".
+This is for mp4 recording.**

 5. Run the following command in your terminal
 ```shell
 python3 get_video.py http://presentur.ntu.edu.sg/podcast/rss/rss5456_2.xml